EighteenZi/rocksdb_wiki/JNI-Debugging.md

 # Interpreting hs_err_pid files
-If the JVM crashes whilst executing our native C++ code via JNI, then it will typically write an `error report file` to a file named like `hs_err_pid76448.log` in the same location that the `java` process was launched from.
+If the JVM crashes whilst executing our native C++ code via JNI, then it will typically write an `error report file` to a file, which on Linux may be named like `/tmp/jvm-8666/hs_error.log`, or on a Mac may be named like`hs_err_pid76448.log` in the same location that the `java` process was launched from.

-Such a *hs_err* error report file might look like:
+Such a error report file might look like (Mac):
 ```hs_err
 #
 # A fatal error has been detected by the Java Runtime Environment: